 - Statistics Explained - use the search function or the statistical themes

 - Statistics by Theme - contains many indicators (short-term, structural, theme-specific and others) on the EU-28 and the euro-zone, the Member States and their partners.
 Themes are broad statistical categories under which all data and publications are ranged.
 You can find links to the theme pages on the Statistics by Theme page.

 - Statistics A-Z

 - Metadata in ESMS format (Euro SDMX Metadata Structure) is used for Eurostat metadata in all domains, collections and indicators that are disseminated on the web site.

-- A new search function can be found in the banner of every page of the new website.
+- A search function can be found in the banner of every page of the website.
 You can search by entering either key words or by selecting a predicted suggestion.

 If you still have not found the data you are looking for, please contact European Statistical Data Support (ESDS).

 Metadata available in ESMS format is used for Eurostat data in all domains, collections and indicators that are disseminated on the web site.
 Methodological information is also available, in a more popular form, in Statistics Explained.

 Furthermore, most of the dedicated sections of statistical themes contain a methodology section.
 The statistical themes can be browsed here.

 To register, please visit the home page of our website and register in the top right corner.
 This short video will guide you through the process